Proton Computed Tomography Image Reconstruction Based on the Richardson-Lucy Algorithm: Simulations with the Algorithm

-\item[(1)] The data taking was simulated with Monte Carlo method.
-The beam and the phantom were modeled appropriately in the simulation.
-The Geant4 (version 11.0.0) \citep{Agostinelli2003, Allison2006} was used with GATE (version 9.2) \citep{Jan2004, Jan2011}.
-In the reference physics list settings QGSP\_BIC\_EMY was activated for the calculations.
-Data taking of one slice was simulated from 180 directions in $2^\circ$ steps.
-Field of view (FOV) with 220~mm was applied for the Derenzo phantom (111 beam positions with 2~mm steps), and 170~mm FOV was used in case of the CTP404 phantom (86 beam positions with 2~mm steps).
-Overal $\sim 2$~million and $\sim 1.5$~million primary protons were simulated from which $\sim 1.2$ million and $\sim 0.95$ million remains after 3 sigma filtering in case of the Derenzo and the CTP404 phantoms, respectively.
-Instead of modeling the detector in the MC simulation, the exact position, direction and energy of the protons were read out at the position of the first tracker layer, and the measurement uncertainties were assigned in the next step.
+\item The data taking was simulated with Monte Carlo method.
+Beside the pencil beam model, the phantoms were modeled appropriately in the simulations.
+We used the Geant4 (version 11.0.0)~\citep{Agostinelli2003, Allison2006} with GATE (version 9.2)~\citep{Jan2004, Jan2011} to simulate the phantom-beam interactions.
+In the reference physics list settings QGSP\_BIC\_EMY was activated for these calculations with an ionization potential of water manually set to 75 eV.
+Data taking of one slice was simulated from 360 directions in $1^\circ$ and 1~mm steps, with 1000 primary proton at each position.
+In total, $\sim 43$~million primary protons were used for the reconstruction of the phantoms that didn't suffer large angle scattering.
+We note that this number of primary protons is compatible with a traditionally assumed low-dose imaging configuration, corresponding to roughly 0.05 mGy deposited dose.
+This is approximately 50 times lower than in a conventional x-ray CT~\citep{ProtonVDA, noFrontTrack_Rambo, LL-Phase2, Plautz2016}.
+However, these quantities may vary significantly depending on the specifics of the given imaging setup, and a more precise dose-dependent evaluation of the algorithm is out of the scope of the current study.

-\item[(2)] In this step the errors of position and direction measurements were drawn from correlated Gaussian distributions and added to the exact positions and directions of simulated protons.
-The measurement uncertainty was calculated based on the guideline of \cite{extendedMLPformalism}.
-The WEPL measurement error also was randomly assigned from a Gaussian distribution to the WEPL of the protons calculated from their energy losses, simulated in the previous step.
-The parameters from table~\ref{tab:layers} were used.
-In case of the ideal setup this step was certainly skipped, since the lack of errors/uncertainties of the idealized case.
+\item The position and direction uncertainties for the realistic detector setups were simulated using correlated Gaussian distributions, and added to the exact positions and directions of simulated protons.
+The measurement uncertainty was calculated based on the guideline of~\cite{extendedMLPformalism}.
+The WEPL measurement error also was randomly assigned from a Gaussian distribution to the WEPL of the protons calculated from their energy losses, simulated in the previous step, according to the parameters listed in table~\ref{tab:layers}.

-\item[(3)] A 3 sigma filtering is applied for the direction and WEPL of the protons originating from the same beam spot.
-The goal of this step was to filter out protons, which undergo nuclear collisions in the patient.
-This type of filtering was suggested and used by~\cite{MLP_Schulte}.
+\item In order to filter out the protons which undergo nuclear collisions in the phantom, a 3-sigma filtering has been applied for the direction and WEPL of the protons originating from the same beam spot, as it was suggested and used by~\cite{MLP_Schulte}.